By Gwenn Voelckers

 I met Lauren several years ago, when she attended one of my “Live Alone and Thrive” workshops.
 Below, she plaintively recalls the raw feelings she experienced following her divorce:

 “I opted to end my unhappy marriage and initiate a divorce about five years ago.
+I decided to look for a good lawyer to help me with the process.
 Since then, I’ve been on my own.

 It wasn’t easy back then.
 I was surprised to discover that many married friends no longer wanted me around, fearing I might be interested in their husbands.
 Plus, I made my daughter the singular focus in my life, and lost contact with people.
 Over time, I developed the attitude that I had nothing to offer and slid into a very deep rut.
 Finances were another issue.
 I had stayed home to take care of my daughter but, after my split, found it necessary to get a job to make ends meet.”